Indexing

 If you prefer the command line, you can also use WP-CLI to manually trigger re-indexing.

 Or, if you want to use a cron schedule to control indexing, you can use WP-CLI indexing commands in a server cron job.
-This can be useful too if you disabled WP-Cron for performance reasons, preventing you from using the above scheduling plugin.
+This can be useful too if you disabled WP-Cron for performance reasons, preventing you from using the Schedule Indexer add-on.
+Real server cron is also the best approach if you want your cron schedule to always run exactly at the scheduled time, independent of front-end site activity (which is the disadvantage of using WP-Cron).

 Trigger re-indexing with WP All Import